Thanadech-py/iris_arm/README.md

 - Modified python script to control node.
 Version 1.1
 - Increased range of shoulder joint.
 - Added functionality to change only position of one joint.
 Version 1.1.1
+- Change the control from terminal command to joysticks

 ## Note
 If cloning the repository, clone it in your catkin_ws/src folder and run catkin_make command.